Matimateokol/Catch-a-game/README.md

 ## Room for Improvement
-Include areas you believe need improvement / could be improved.
-Also add TODOs for future development.
+Here are areas I believe need improvement / could be improved.
+Also I added TODOs for future development.

 Room for improvement:
 - Create functional and deployed alpha version of app for Android platform.